Choosing a Good Massage School

 The MBLEx (Massage & Bodywork Licensing Examination) is governed by the Federation of State Massage Therapy Boards FSMTB.
 It is designed to provide a standard examination for students of Massage for entry-level professional scope of practice in gaining licensure.

 The MBLEx is a two-hour-long, computer-based test consisting of 100 multiple-choice questions.
 The examination includes questions on:

 - Client Assessment, Reassessment & Treatment Planning

 - Benefits & Physiological Effects of Soft Tissue Manipulation Techniques

 Do I Need a License?

 Most states regulate the massage therapy profession.
-All legally practicing massage therapy practitioners are either licensed or certified, but in some states they can be both.
-In those states, a certified therapist is the highest stature of a practitioner.
+All legally practicing massage therapists are either licensed or certified, or in some states, both.
+In those states, a certified therapist is the highest stature of practitioner.
 The opposite can be true for States that do not have a certified status and only have a licensed (LMT) status.
 This applies whether you are working as a freelance massage therapist, or if you wish to be employed by an establishment offering massage therapy services.
 Your clients will require a licensed massage therapist even if you are working on freelance basis, even more so if you will join a clinic, hospital, day spa, beauty salon, hotel, or any other establishment where you are seeking employment.

 A massage therapy license assures clients of their safety while inside your business premises.
 It’s a big risk for clients to go to massage parlors or day spas that do not have a license to operate.
 More than the sanitation concerns, it is the personal safety that is being put at risk when you walk into an unlicensed establishment offering massage services.